-Bylaws and Existing Documents This section includes requirements for review and updates of - existing bylaws and documents.
-1 Subject Action Discussion Priority Liaison / Continue to work with There are many actions where the City needs to Ongoing Advocacy other groups and involve other groups or agencies to achieve the agencies to achieve OCP's vision.
+Bylaws and Existing Documents This section includes requirements for review and updates of existing bylaws and documents.
+Advocacy other groups and involve other groups or agencies to achieve the agencies to achieve OCP's vision.
 In particular, the City will need to specific Plan policies. work with the CPR, MOTI, School District No. 83, First Nations, IHA, environmental management agencies, and community groups.
-Development Prepare, adopt and A Development Approval Information Bylaw will Short Term Approval implement a make it easier for the City to request the Information Development Approval information necessary for a comprehensive Bylaw Information Bylaw. evaluation of development proposals.
+Development Prepare, adopt and A Development Approval Information Bylaw Short Term Approval implement a will make it easier for the City to request the Information Development Approval information necessary for a comprehensive Bylaw Information Bylaw. evaluation of development proposals.
 Monitoring Prepare a monitoring Monitoring can help the City evaluate whether Short Term Framework framework for evaluating the vision and goals are being achieved, and the OCP. adjust implementation efforts accordingly.
-Community Facilitate ongoing The successful implementation of the Plan will Ongoing Involvement community involvement require ongoing community commitment to the and Input and input in the principles and policies of the Plan.
-Community implementation of the commitment can be developed by informing Plan in response to the and engaging the public in the planning process growth and development through such activities as education and of the community. information as well as Plan reviews and strategic planning exercises.
-New Studies an nd Projects This section includes new research, studies or pro jects.
-These are listed under the OCP section headings and exclude e projects in the section above.
-OCP Section Action Priority Growth Community action plan to r educe GHG emissions and achieve targets Short Term Management Research local climate char nge and local adaptation strategies Medium Term Strategy Measure and report GHG emissions annually Short Term Review opportunities for a Development Permit Area for energy Medium Term conservation and reduction of greenhouse gases Investigate participation in the Partners for Climate Protection (PCP) Program Short Term Environment Conduct a Sensitive Ecosystem Inventory (SEI) or Environmentally Sensitive Short Term Areas (ESA) study Review and update the OC P based on SEI or ESA study, including potential Short Term / new DP for terrestrial ESAs , Medium Term Review and update the City 's Tree Protection Bylaw Medium Term
+Community Facilitate ongoing The successful implementation of the Plan will Ongoing Involvement community involvement require ongoing community commitment to and Input and input in the the principles and policies of the Plan. implementation of the Community commitment can be developed by Plan in response to the informing and engaging the public in the gro growth and development planning process through such activities as of the community. education and information as well as Plan reviews and strategic planning exercises.
+New Studies and Projects This section includes new research, studies or projects.
+These are listed under the OCP section headings and exclude projects in the section above.
+OCP Section Action Priority Growth Community action plan to reduce GHG emissions and achieve targets Short Term Management Research local climate change and local adaptation strategies Medium Term Strategy Measure and report GHG emissions annually Short Term Review opportunities for a Development Permit Area for energy Medium Term conservation and reduction Investigate participation in the Partners for Climate Protection (PCP) Program Short Term Environment Conduct a Sensitive Ecosystem Inventory (SEI) or Environmentally Sensitive Areas (ESA) study Short Term Review and update the OCP based on SEI or ESA study, including potential new DP for terrestrial ESAs Short Term / Medium Term